 Daily Life and Rhythm

-This is where homeschooling meets real life.
+This is where neurodivergent homeschooling meets real life.

 If starting the day feels hard, motivation is low, or everything feels like a struggle, you’re not doing it wrong.
 These articles help you understand why daily life can feel this way and offer gentler, more realistic ways to move through it.